 A person should consult a veterinarian to see if their pet needs extra fiber in addition to what is included in their diet.

 Watermelon is safe for dogs to eat, but it is important to remove all the seeds first, as these can block the intestines.

-Chewing on the rind can also cause an upset stomach, so remove this too before giving the watermelon to a dog.
+Chewing on the rind can also cause an upset stomach, according to the AKC.

 Watermelon has a high water content, so it can help keep dogs hydrated.
 It is also a good source of vitamins A, C, and B-6.

 It is encouraged to consult a veterinarian before implementing any type of seizure management protocol.

 Some foods that are perfectly safe for humans can cause problems or illness in dogs.

 Anyone who suspects that their dog has eaten something toxic should call a veterinarian or the APCC immediately.

 These products contain chemicals called methylxanthines, which are